lucatironi/lucatironi.github.io/_posts/2012-12-7-ruby_rails_android_app_authentication_devise_tutorial_part_three.md

 tagline: A Complete Android App with a Rails API Backend
 description: I wanted to add some more features to the Android app and its Rails backend.
 Now the user can create and complete tasks just like in a real ToDo mobile application.
 category: tutorial
-tags: [ruby on rails, android, devise, authentication, API]
+tags: [Ruby on Rails, Android, Devise, authentication, API]
 ---
 {% include JB/setup %}